 We are excited to offer Collagen Induction Therapy using the MD Needle Pen.
 This procedure is the combination of two cutting-edge treatments, Microneedling and PRP.
 This PRP Facial starts with micro-wounds created by microneedling and then the PRP (Platelet Rich Plasma) is applied to the skin.
 The rejuvenation process that is started by the micro-wounds is dramatically enhanced by the growth factors contained in the PRP.

-The combining these two procedures results in a facial rejuvenation treatment that can literally take years off of the appearance of your skin and is even being used by many celebrities, including Kim Kardashian.
+Combining these two procedures results in a facial rejuvenation treatment that can literally take years off of the appearance of your skin and is even being used by many celebrities, including Kim Kardashian.

 Microneedling with PRP: